lkachury/MechaCar_Statistical_Analysis/README.md

 Using R, design a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.

 The statistical study design has the following:
-1. A metric to be tested is mentioned:
+1. A metric to be tested is mentioned: <br /> With the increased concerns of car emissions and air pollution, enticing federal tax credits for electric and hybrid cars create a demand for more environamentally aware consumers.
+A metric to be tested by MechaCar against the competition could be city and highway fuel efficiency.

 2. A null hypothesis or an alternative hypothesis is described:
+    - H0: MechaCar and the competition have the same city and highway fuel efficiencies.
+    - Ha: MechaCar and the competition do not have the same city and highway fuel efficiencies.

-3. A statistical test is described to test the hypothesis:
+3. A statistical test is described to test the hypothesis: <br />

 4. The data for the statistical test is described: